RESEARCH STARTER

 Since San Francisco is the tourist capital of northern California, San Jose uses its relative anonymity to its advantage.
 The city is the capital for produce farmers in the surrounding rich Central Valley.
 The majority of its business activity has to do with the distribution and processing of all the fruit grown in the area, including grapes, apricots, and plums.

 Moffett Federal Airfield, located a few miles outside the city, was a naval air station until 1994.
-The land was then transferred to the National Aeronautics and Space Administration (NASA), which had operated the Ames Research Center on the grounds since 1939.
+The land was then transferred to the National Aeronautics and Space Administration (NASA), which has operated the Ames Research Center on the grounds since 1939.
 Following the transfer of ownership, NASA began to develop the land into NASA Research Park.
 Moffett still operates as an airfield, and NASA shares the space with various corporations and academic institutes, contributing significantly to San Jose's economy.

-The median household income in San Jose from 2018 to 2022 was $136,010, among the highest in the United States.
+The median household income in San Jose in 2024 was $197,138, among the highest in the United States.

 Landmarks

 San Jose features numerous public parks.
 The oldest is Alum Rock Park, established in 1872 and so named because residents once thought the park's large boulder centerpiece was aluminum.
 Alum Rock Park's natural mineral springs made it a popular health spa from 1890 to 1932.
 Kelley Park is home to the Happy Hollow Park and Zoo, the Japanese Friendship Garden, and several historical attractions.
-Rosicrucian Park features a peace garden, a planetarium, and the Rosicrucian Egyptian Museum, and many of its buildings are constructed in an Ancient Egyptian style.
+Rosicrucian Park features a peace garden, a planetarium, and the Rosicrucian Egyptian Museum, and many of its buildings are constructed in an ancient Egyptian style.

 Like many other cities settled by the Spanish, San Jose has many beautiful and historic mission buildings.
 The most famous of these is the Mission San José, founded as La Misión del Gloriosísimo Patriarca Señor San José in 1797 by a priest named Fermín de Francisco Lasuén.
-The fourteenth mission to open in California, Mission San José became the home to nearly three hundred native Ohlone people within its first three years.
+The fourteenth mission to open in California, Mission San José, became the home to nearly three hundred native Ohlone people within its first three years.

 History